poornimabyregowda19/sample_project/README.md

 check logs in <br/>
 `sudo journalctl -u gunicorn`

-after starting gunicorn to 0.0.0.0:8002/data it displays the setting envionment presently used based on .evn.system file
+after starting gunicorn to 0.0.0.0:8002/data it displays the setting envionment presently used based on .env.system file